bbc/gel/src/components/comments.md

 ### Linking to comments

-Clicking any comment's _"Link to"_ link simply links to the comment—as document fragment—itself.
+Clicking any comment's _"Link to"_ link simply links to the comment—as a document fragment—itself.
 In the [**Reference implementation**](#reference-implementation) this invokes a default focus ring around the comment.

 ### Reporting comments